wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 If you just hover over the gradient, you will see the H value goes from zero to 359-360.
 Once you pas that, it will just go from the start and give you a rainbow.

-Tou can use that value, everytime you move the cursor, increment the H value (hue) by 1.
+Tou can use that value, every time you move the cursor, increment the H value (hue) by 1.

 ![](@attachment/Clipboard_2020-03-23-19-59-27.png) 33:00